Azure/azure-kusto-labs/kafka-integration/confluent-cloud/4-configure-spark.md

 ```

 <hr>
 This concludes this module.
-Click here for the next module.
+Click here for the [next module](5-configure-connector-cluster.md) that covers provisioning KafkaConnect workers on AKS and launching sink/copy tasks.